 - Khan's "pets", the Ceti eels.
 Two to three-inch long worm-like creatures with pincers that burrow into a person's ear and attack their brain, making them easily controlled and very susceptible to suggestion.
 A Puppeteer Parasite is deposited into a helmet, which is then placed onto a restrained crewman's spacesuit.
 The crewman, and not any Red Shirt, but Pavel Chekov, is helpless to do anything but scream helplessly as the thing crawls into his ear.
 Even worse is when the captain of the Reliant fights back against the creatures, and kills himself with a phaser set to disintegrate.
 Forget that's it's science fiction; this scene qualifies Star Trek II as one of the best horror movies of all time.
 The way Khan's looking at them dispassionately as this happens makes it worse.

-Similar creatures make an appearance in the 2009 Star Trek film, used by Nero on Captain Pike.
+- Similar creatures make an appearance in Star Trek (2009): Centaurian slugs, used by Nero on Captain Pike.
 What could be worse than a bug being forced into your ear?
 A bug being forced into your mouth.

-Captain Terrell, turning his own phaser on himself and firing.
-Its the way the actor plays it.
+- Captain Terrell, turning his own phaser on himself and firing.
+It's the way Paul Winfield plays it.
 He totally sells it.
 Truly horrifying.